 - Take a book to the park.
 Choose a nice shady spot to sit and read for an hour or two.

 - Take your laptop or a notebook to a coffee shop or cafe and sit alone, working on whatever you want.
 Sketch or write down what you observe or what you’re feeling.
 Make a list or a plan.

-- Treat yourself to a pedicure or massage.
+- Treat yourself to a pedicure.
 A relaxing experience will allow you to put aside your fears and focus on the moment.

 - Spend time within your home and move from room to room, getting to know the space in new ways.
 Even if you have lived in the same place for an extended period of time, you’ve likely habitually used the same furniture and paths from one room to another.
 Lie in a warm spot of sunshine on the floor and read a magazine, or move a chair to a window and sit peacefully, cloud or people-watching.

 - If change doesn’t bother you, rearrange your furniture.
 Re-purpose different items for use in other rooms, such as a vase or bookcase.
 Keep an open mind and try to see uses for your belongings that you never saw before; make your space work for you.